 Texas A&M is renowned for engineering, agriculture, and veterinary sciences, with strong paths to both industrial and research-based careers.

-- Founder: Established in 1876, Texas A&M was the first public institution of higher education in Texas.
+- History: Established in 1876, Texas A&M was the first public university in Texas.

-- Mission & Values: Built on a foundation of leadership, service, and integrity.
+- Mission & Values: Texas A&M is built on a foundation of leadership, service, and integrity.

-- Location: Located in the aptly named College Station, Texas, offering a close-knit college-town atmosphere.
+- Location: College Station, Texas, offering a close-knit college-town atmosphere

 Compare and Contrast